 It would seem that, in his infinite wisdom, God, in his dealings with men, is guided by certain rules for which he very rarely gives exceptions.

 It is easy, in light of this rule of history, to evaluate the importance of the prophecies of Fatima, because whom announces it to us is not an angel, nor a great saint or prophet, but the very Mother of God.
 “The Roman Empire of the West was locked in a catastrophe illuminated and analyzed by the genius of a great Doctor, who was Saint Augustine.
-The decline of the Middle Ages was foreseen by a great prophet, St. Vincent Ferrer.
-The French Revolution, which marked the end of Modern Times, was foreseen by another great prophet, who was at the same time a great doctor of the Church, Saint Louis Marie Grignion de Montfort.
-The Contemporary Times, which seem to be on the cusp of plunging into a new crisis, enjoy an even greater privilege.
-Our Lady came to speak to men.”
+The decline of the Middle Ages was foreseen by a great prophet, who was San Vicente Ferrer.
+The French Revolution, which marks the end of Modern Times, was foreseen by another great prophet, who was at the same time a great doctor: Saint Louis Marie Grignion de Montfort.
+The Contemporary Times, which seem in the imminence of locking themselves in a new crisis, have a greater privilege.
+Our Lady came to speak to men. ”

 In Fatima, Our Lady predicts undeniably the advent of great punishments for humanity (some of which have already been fulfilled), if we do not stop offending God.
 However, more important, in a certain sense, than the announcement of divine punishments are the means of salvation indicated by the Mother of God: the prayer of the Rosary, the practice of the First Five Saturdays, the devotion to the Immaculate Heart of Mary.
 Its most immediate purpose is to give men the possibility of getting out of the tortuous ways of sin.
 If there were no other reason, it would be sufficient for an intervention as extraordinary as the Apparitions at Fatima.